lalkmim/sheets2sqlite/README.md

 sheets2sqlite
 =============

-JavaScript library that converts data in google spreadsheets do a client-side in-memory sqlite database
+JavaScript library that converts google spreadsheets data to a client-side in-memory sqlite database.